BDUG/l4rerust/docs/driver-packaging.md

 ## Troubleshooting

 * Ensure the `tools/driver_picker` tool builds successfully and that `LINUX_SRC` points to a valid kernel tree.
+Installing `dialog` enables the menu-based picker used by `tools/l4re-driver-wrap` and `tools/driver_picker_menu.sh`.
 * If compilation fails, verify that cross-compilation toolchains referenced by the `CROSS_COMPILE` environment variable are installed.
 * Packaging errors usually indicate the build step did not produce the expected